garthenweb/minassic/readme.md

 ## Migration Notes ##

 * v0.3 introduces precompilers.
 Because of this, a new configuration option was added to enable or disable the cache after the first request per file.
 By default the `disableCache` option is set to `false`.
-If your files are just compiled at the first request of your app turn it to `true` in development mode.
+If your files are just compiled at the first request, turn the option to `true` in development mode.
 Be sure that this option is set to `false` in production mode to reduce stress on your server!

 ## Known Bugs ##